Passionate about real estate? Here's some tips on how to be a successful real estate agent in Dubai

 Joining a reputable real estate agency provides access to established networks, listings, and mentorship opportunities.
 Research different agencies and choose one that aligns with your goals and values.
 A strong agency can offer valuable guidance, support, and resources to help you kick-start your career as a real estate agent.

 It's important to keep in mind what you want before you go for it.

-After you get hired, it's time to get your broker licence.
+After you get hired, it's time to get your broker license.
 The way to do this is to attend a course at the Dubai Land Department.
 The course takes about 20 hours of work.
-After clearing the exam, you will need to renew your licence every year.
+After clearing the exam, you will need to renew your license every year.
 There are a bunch of other training courses for you to specialise in available here.
-Most companies cover the cost of the licence for employees.
+Completing the Real Estate Regulatory Agency (RERA) Certified Training Program is a prerequisite for obtaining a real estate agent license.
+The training covers topics such as real estate law, property management, marketing, and ethics.
+Most companies cover the cost of the license for employees.

 If you've been given an area for specialisation, then you should know it at the back of your hand.
 Just knowing the numbers and prices of the area isn't enough, sell the lifestyle.
 Understand each and every nook and corner.
 How does the community function?
 Supermarkets and retail close by.
 Look at all these things and add them to your sales pitch.
 Even consider moving to the area if you can afford it and experience what you like and don't like about it.
 Network with the residents to get more listings.

 The real estate market is dynamic and constantly evolving.
 Stay up to date with the latest industry trends, legal changes, and market conditions.
 Attend workshops, seminars, and industry conferences to expand your knowledge and stay ahead of the competition.
 Continuously improving your skills and expertise will enhance your credibility and help you provide exceptional service to your clients.